therion23/sinhika/doc/homeassistant.md

   set_sba_volume: amixer set SBA - '{{ states.input_number.volume_sba.state | int}}'% -M
 ```

+Where the sensors are for reading from ALSA, the above commands are for writing to ALSA.
+Mapped (logarithmic) volumes are used here, just remove the trailing "-M" if you prefer raw volumes.

 We are half way done!

 Go to Configurations -> Helpers and add three: